gephi/gephi-documentation/gephi-desktop/docs/Plugins/Import.md

 The importer is where the job will be done.
 Create a new importer class, for instance *MyImporter* that implements `FileImporter`.

 Notice the `setReader()` method.
 That means you will work with a reader instead directly with files.
-The system is responsible of setting the reader before the importer you're developing will be executed.
+The system is responsible for setting the reader before the importer you're developing will be executed.

 Add also `LongTask` interface to your class, in order you will be able to use progress and cancel management.
 Your *MyImporter* would look like this: